 Making small changes can help you lower your risk of metabolic syndrome.
 Make changes slowly over time so you can stick with them and not be overwhelmed.

-The Mediterranean diet is one diet that may help to reduce your risk of developing metabolic syndrome.
-This diet emphasizes plant-based foods like fruits, veggies, grains, and olive oil.
+The Mediterranean diet is one diet that may help to lower your risk of metabolic syndrome.
+This diet emphasizes plant-based foods like fruits, vegetables, grains, and olive oil.
 It also highlights low-to-moderate amounts of fish, poultry, and dairy products.

 Work with your doctor to:

 Metabolic syndrome.
 Merck Manual Professional Version website.
 Available at: https://www.merckmanuals.com/professional/nutritional-disorders/obesity-and-the-metabolic-syndrome/metabolic-syndrome.
 Updated December 2016.
 August 27, 2018.

 Metabolic syndrome.
 National Heart, Lung, and Blood Institute website.
 Available at: https://www.nhlbi.nih.gov/health-topics/metabolic-syndrome.
 Accessed August 27, 2018.

 Metabolic syndrome in adults.
 EBSCO DynaMed Plus website.
 Available at:http://www.dynamed.com/topics/dmp~AN~T113812/Metabolic-syndrome-in-adults.
 Updated March 29, 2018.
 Accessed August 27, 2018.

 Prevention and treatment of metabolic syndrome.
 American Heart Association website.
 Available at: https://www.heart.org/en/health-topics/metabolic-syndrome/prevention-and-treatment-of-metabolic-syndrome.
 Accessed August 27, 2018.